-- (b) The result of the test is not admissible in any criminal proceeding against the employee. - (c) The employee may refuse the test, but refusal may result in dismissal or other disciplinary action.
+- (a) The test will be given to detect either alcohol or drugs, or both. - (b) The result of the test is not admissible in any criminal proceeding against the employee. - (c) The employee may refuse the test, but refusal may result in dismissal or other disciplinary action.

-1012.7.2 SCREENING TEST REFUSAL
+1012.7.2 DISCIPLINE

-An employee may be subject to disciplinary action if he/she:
+An employee may be subject to disciplinary action if the employee:

-- (a) Fails or refuses to submit to a screening test as requested. - (b) After taking a screening test that indicates the presence of a controlled substance, fails to provide proof, within 72 hours after being requested, that he/she took the controlled substance as directed, pursuant to a current and lawful prescription issued in his/her name. - (c) Violates any provisions of this policy.
+- (a) Fails or refuses to submit to a screening test as requested. - (b) After taking a screening test that indicates the presence of a controlled substance, fails to provide proof, within 72 hours after being requested, that the employee took the controlled substance as directed, pursuant to a current and lawful prescription issued in the employee's name.